acc491 | undergraduate

 Materiality, Audit Risk, and Evidence

-Explain the application of materiality, audit risk, and evidence to an audit.
+- Explain the application of materiality, audit risk, and evidence to an audit.

-Explain how an auditor assesses an entityâs business risks.
+- Explain how an auditor assesses an entityâs business risks.

-Analyze the types and reliability of audit evidence.
+- Analyze the types and reliability of audit evidence.

-Prepare an engagement letter.
+- Prepare an engagement letter.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.